ugjka/blast/README.md

 <img src="blast.monitor.png" width=300px alt="blast.monitor example" title="blast.monitor example">

 * If none of the built-in codecs presets satisfy you, you can specify your own with `-mime` and `-format`.
-For example: `-mime audio/ac3 -format ac3`, `-mime audio/opus -format opus` or `-mime "audio/mpeg" -format mp2`
+For example: `-mime audio/ac3 -format ac3`, `-mime audio/opus -format opus`, `-mime "audio/x-caf" -format caf` or `-mime "audio/mpeg" -format mp2`

 * You can change audio features with `-rate`, `-bits` and `-channels`, e.g. `blast -rate 48000 -bits 24 -channels 1`